Jewish business ethics: Treatment of workers

 The Jewish Labor Committee prepared a list of articles, books and other items, by over 60 authors, entitled "Readings on Traditional Jewish texts on Labor and Worker Rights".

 Rabbi Michael Feinberg's article "Wage Theft Study Guide: A Jewish Perspective" is also online.

 Rabbi Jill Jacobs authored a responsum in 2008, approved by Conservative Judaism's Committee on Jewish Law and Standards, which argued that Jews are obligated to pay their workers on time, strive to pay their workers a living wage, and "to treat their workers with dignity and respect."
 The responsum prohibited "publicly yelling at, mocking, or otherwise embarrassing workers; forbidding employees from speaking their native languages at work; banning all bathroom breaks; changing work hours or adding shifts without advance notice; or making improper sexual comments or advances toward workers."
 Enforcing laws regarding the proper treatment of workers in the food industry has been central to the efforts of Conservative Judaism's Hekhsher Tzedek commission.

+In 2009, Uri L'Tzedek, an Orthodox social justice organization, introduced the Tav HaYosher, an ethical certification for kosher restaurants and food establishments.
+Founded by Rabbi Dr. Shmuly Yanklowitz, the initiative ensures fair wages, safe working conditions, and proper treatment of workers, aligning with Jewish labor values.
+The Tav HaYosher serves as a voluntary commitment by business owners to uphold ethical labor practices, complementing traditional kashrut certification.